aws-amplify/docs/docs/cli/migration/list-nullability.md

 ### **When do I have to upgrade?**

 This is behind a feature flag in Amplify CLI x.y.z and will be deprecated by [TODO: DATE].
-Developers with existing apps should upgrade to the latest CLI, set the feature flag, and update their app code to account for the change in optionality of the types.
+Developers with existing apps should upgrade to the latest CLI, set the feature flag, and update their app code or their schema (see recommendations following) to account for the change in optionality of the types.
 Developers building a new app will automatically generate code with the latest changes and no action is required.

 ### **Where do I make these changes?**